This fourth post in our series on Distance Leadership comes from my good friend Erik Butz, VP of Global Operations for Cru.

 We all know that running an effective meeting is tough, even with a group from the same culture that is sitting in the same room.
 But even more things can trip you up when you’re trying to lead a virtual meeting with people across multiple locations, time zones, languages and cultures.

-I’ve been a team member or leader of distributed teams for nearly a decade now.
+I’ve been a team member or leader of distributed teams for over a decade now.
 Although technology has been making it easier and easier for these teams to have virtual meetings, there are still many challenges – including the use of all the new technologies!
 The last few years, most of my time has been spent working with people over distance.
 I feel like I’ve been in the virtual meeting school of hard knocks during that time.
 The following is a list of best practices that I’ve found helpful for holding fun and effective virtual meetings.

 - Establish a strong foundation of relationship and trust by having initial (and occasional ongoing) face-to-face meetings with your virtual team.
 Solid relationship and trust are crucial to help overcome the inevitable miscommunications that happen over distance, emails and time (see Do you trust me?).
 If the team is a short-term work group, face-to-face time might not be possible, but you can still do initial relationship building over a video call.
 Take time to have people share about themselves, their strengths, working style, passions, vision for the project, etc.

 - Develop and follow virtual meeting norms.
 All meeting norms that a face-to-face team would use will still apply, i.e. start and end on time, have an agenda, come prepared, etc. In addition, you might find it helpful to clarify some additional “virtual meeting norms.”
-This could include practical things like having remote participants sit in a quiet room (i.e. not a loud coffee shop), be online 10 minutes early in case of IT issues, make eye contact with the camera, or raising your hand (on video, or virtually on a chat window) if you’re having trouble breaking into the discussion.
+This could include practical things like having remote participants sit in a quiet room (i.e. not a loud coffee shop), be online five minutes early in case of IT issues, make eye contact with the camera, or raising your hand (on video, or virtually on a chat window) if you’re having trouble breaking into the discussion.

 - Involve all participants in virtual meetings.
 If all participants have a specific role in the meeting, I find they will be more engaged overall.
 In addition to facilitating specific topics of discussion, participants could also be assigned a “meeting role,” such as taking meeting notes, action point recorder, norms enforcer, or timekeeper.
 Related tip: The action point recorder can type action points directly into your online shared document and then everyone can review, clarify and confirm those action points (see Tip #4 below) at the end of the meeting.